Tesla, Apple Face Supply-Chain Woes Ahead Of Peak Season As China Tightens Energy Consumption Policies

 Key iPhone assembler Pegatron is running its sites in Kunshan and Suzhou but is prepared with power generators, should the company receive further notice from the city governments, the report noted.

-Other US Companies Face Direct Impact Too: everal chip-packaging and testing service providers to Intel Corp (NASDAQ: INTC), Nvidia Corp (NASDAQ: NVDA), and Qualcomm Inc (NASDAQ: QCOM) have received notices to suspend production at their facilities in Jiangsu for several days, as per Nikkei Asia, which cited people with knowledge of the matter.
+Other US Companies Face Direct Impact Too: Several chip-packaging and testing service providers to Intel Corp (NASDAQ: INTC), Nvidia Corp (NASDAQ: NVDA), and Qualcomm Inc (NASDAQ: QCOM) have received notices to suspend production at their facilities in Jiangsu for several days, as per Nikkei Asia, which cited people with knowledge of the matter.

 See Also: Key Takeaways From White House Chip Crisis Meet